Audio Signal Enhancement with Learning from Positive and Unlabelled Data: Abstract

 \section{Abstract}

 Supervised learning is a mainstream approach to audio signal enhancement (SE) and requires parallel training data consisting of both noisy signals and the corresponding clean signals.
-Such data can only be synthesised and are thus mismatched with real data, which can result in poor performance.
-Moreover, it is often difficult/impossible to obtain clean signals, making it difficult/impossible to apply the approach in this case.
-Here we explore SE using non-parallel training data consisting of noisy signals and noise, which can be easily recorded.
-We define the positive (P) and the negative (N) classes as signal absence and presence, respectively.
+Such data can only be synthesised and are mismatched with real data, which can result in poor performance {on real data}. {Moreover, clean signals may be inaccessible in certain scenarios, which renders this conventional approach infeasible. } Here we explore SE using non-parallel training data consisting of noisy signals and noise, which can be easily recorded.
+We define the positive (P) and the negative (N) classes as signal {inactivity} and {activity}, respectively.
 We observe that the spectrogram patches of noise clips can be used as P data and those of noisy signal clips as unlabelled data.
-Thus, {\it learning from positive and unlabelled data} enables a convolutional neural network to learn to classify each spectrogram patch as P or N for SE.
+Thus, {\it learning from positive and unlabelled data} enables a convolutional neural network to learn to classify each spectrogram patch as P or N {to enable} SE.